uploadcare/react-widget/readme.md

 <Widget customTabs={{ tabname: myTab }} />
 ```

-Note that we added the fifth argument to the custom tab constructor —
+Note that we added the fifth argument to the custom tab constructor — an
 `uploadcare` object.
 The widget is lazily-loaded, so you don’t have to import
 `uploadcare-widget` separately for your custom tab.

-Remember that you have to also include your custom tab in `tabs` prop to make
+Remember that you have to also include your custom tab in the `tabs` prop to
-it work:
+make it work:

 ```jsx
 <Widget customTabs={{ tabname: myTab }} tabs='tabname' />